znoop333/tarsnap-cron-docker/README.md

 - If you're using docker-compose, run `docker-compose up`.

 - If you're using Docker Swarm, create write-only Tarsnap keys and create a secret named `tarsnap` that contains this key.
 Afterwards, run `docker stack deploy --compose-file docker-compose.yml tarsnap`.

+## WSL2 fixes

+- Make a volume with 'docker volume create data'
+- Launch the container locally to mount the volume
+- Copy files into it with 'docker cp __files__ container:/data/backup'
+- The crontab now looks in /data/backup , and the cache directory is also under /data